BAKED POTATO SOUP

 1 can cream of mushroom soup, undiluted

-1 medium bag nacho ch
+1 medium bag nacho cheese tortilla chips

 1 lb. loaf pasteurized process cheese